14 living room mirror ideas to enhance light, expand spade and add style

-As well a providing a focal point, adding a mirror to a living room can make it feel lighter, brighter and bigger
+As well a providing a focal point, adding a mirror to a living room can make it feel lighter, brighter, and bigger

+Mirror, mirror, on the wall – what are the best living room mirror ideas of them all?
 Adding a mirror to your living room is not only an aesthetic choice, it’s a practical one too that can work wonders for the proportions of the space.

 ‘Mirrors have long been a creative design tool of interior designers for their versatility and ability to make a statement in almost any room of the house,’ says Owen Pacey, founder of Renaissance London.